 Selected Research Topics

-SPHEREx is a proposed NASA Small Explorer mission designed to constrain the physics of inflation by:
+SPHEREx is a NASA Medium Class Explorers mission designed to constrain the physics of inflation by:

-SPHEREx would measure near-infrared spectra between 0.7 and 5 microns across the entire sky.
+SPHEREx is the first all-sky spectral survey in the near IR: it will measure near-infrared spectra between 0.7 and 5 microns across the entire sky.